richiejp/runltp-ng-1/ltx/README.md

 ### Get File

 Sent to LTX; starts a file transfer from LTX to the host.
-It's not likely to work with large files and will block LTX while the transfer is in progress.
 LTX will respond with a single data message.

+Note that this will block LTX while the transfer is in progress.
+Also it's unclear what size of file this can handle.

 `path`: fixstr | str 8